A Message from Erin

 As a certified teacher, I’ve had exposure to various methods and philosophical approaches to education.
 I’ve always had an interest in child development and understanding how people can achieve health, happiness, and fulfillment, however they define that.
 When I was exposed to Self-Directed Education (SDE), it just made so much sense.
 We are born to learn and if we have a supportive environment, humans have the capacity to understand, connect, and innovate in ways that are truly inspiring.

-In fact, if you are a parent looking for support in “unschooling” your child, or even have a vague interest in what that term could mean, I invite you to visit The Barn School and have a conversation with me.
+In fact, if you are a parent looking for support in “unschooling” your child, or even have a vague interest in what that term could mean, I invite you to visit and have a conversation with me.
 We welcome anyone who honors us with their curiosity, and I would love to hear where you are in your parenting journey.
 Who knows, maybe after we talk you’ll decide this is a journey on which we can accompany each other.

 I look forward to meeting you and your family.